enricomanlapig/hugo-apero-website/content/noodlings/branching-like-lyx/index.markdown

 ![code chunk with yaml](./images/YAML.png)

-Then, tell the code chunk you want to toggle to use LaTeX rather than pandoc with an `include=` option.
+Then, tell the code chunk you're toggling to use LaTeX rather than pandoc with an `include=` option.

 ![code chunk for vertical space](./images/vspace_chunk.png)

 The code `\\vspace{5cm}` inserts a vertical space where students can write. *This* is LaTeX!
 Well, sort of.
 It has an extra backslash so R knows I really mean to insert a backslash.

-For my notes, we can pass `!is_notes`.
-Again, we're writing plain LaTeX but inserting an additional backslash every time.
+For instructor notes, we can pass `!params$is_handout`.
+Again, we're writing in plain LaTeX and inserting an additional backslashes every time.

 ![code chunk with equation array](./images/eqnarray_chunk.png)

-We can do tables, too!
+We can do tables, too.
 Here's a LaTeX table with a blank in the bottom right cell.

 ![two code chunks with blank and filled tables](./images/tbl_chunk.png)

-Notice again that, I've asked for `!params$is_handout`, since answer should only be available to me.
+Notice again that, I've asked for `!params$is_handout`, since the answer should only be available to me.

 So it's possible!